hpan10/APCSFinalProject/README.md

 5/26/21

 Our goal was to get the cars moving, and it was done.
 Harry drew the cars and wrote inside the car class to change the dx and dy values of the cars, and I went into the RocketLeague class and initialized a ball and two cars, and then worked on the gravity and keybinds controling upward and sideward movement of cars.
 We came together and fixed up our gravity issues, and at the end of the day, the cars now have fully functional 2D movement.

+5/27/21

+Today in class, I focused on refining movement.
+I made it so it was not tap to move, but press and hold to move, and I also eliminated double jumping.
+I then worked both on decelleration so it isnt a sudden stop, and implementing walls.
+Towards the end of class, Harry discovered a bug where pressing left and right would cause the speed to skyrocket, so those three things will be next session's goals.